“I’ll huff and I’ll puff and I’ll blow your house in.”

 The first pig is a traditional design and one that most people come across quite early in their origami journey.
 This one has really grown on me over the years.
 I didn’t like it when I first started doing origami, and for a long time, I wasn’t even sure which way round it was supposed to be.
 For some reason, it just didn’t click with me.
 Thankfully these days I’m not quite so anatomically illiterate and I do quite like it.
 It’s simple and effective.

 Folding this one is about as simple as it gets.
-It’s a five-minute model, suitable for anybody to fold.
+It’s a five-minute model, suitable for anybody to fold including children.
 Any paper will do.
 In this case, I’ve made it from traditional 15cm x 15cm (6in) origami paper.
 This produces an origami pig that is 12cm (about 4.75in) long and 5cm (about 2in) high.

-I will do a video showing how to fold this design, but until then, you can find the instructions for this model in a lot of simple origami books, or in this video from the HappyPuppyTruffles Youtube Channel.
+I will do a video showing how to fold this design step by step, but until then, you can find the instructions for this traditional model in a lot of simple origami books, or in this video from the HappyPuppyTruffles Youtube Channel.
 I like the use of two camera angles in this video.
 It’s a nice touch and some people might find this useful.

 The Dollar Origami Pig